lkobus/markdown-streamdeck/README.md

 ## Acessible and Visible

-Well if you are a developer you know that you have to remember a lot of links, and there a newcomers to your teams, and if you are growing up in microservices archtecture maybe you have a lot more actions than a usual application has.
+Well if you are a developer you know that you have to remember a lot of links, and so  newcomers can join and we should explain that, and if you are growing up in microservices archtecture maybe you have a lot more actions than a usual application has.

-This is where we can try use ideas inspired by Streamdeck to just be a place where we can be "visible & acessible"
+This is where we can try use ideas inspired by Streamdeck to just be a place where we can focus on **visible** and **acessible**.

 ### Example of streamdeck for this project